 If you click on one of my recommended item links and then place an order through Amazon, I receive a small commission on that sale, at no extra expense to you.

 Keep in mind that plant sources of protein are incomplete (they do not have all the essential amino acids), with the exception of soybeans and quinoa.
-If a vegetarian has a limited diet, they can potentially not be getting their daily protein needs met.
+If a vegetarian or vegan has a limited diet, they can potentially not be getting their daily protein needs met.
 They must be careful to eat a wide a variety of protein rich plant foods.

 See here for more information on getting adequate protein.